 - Not offering up enough healthy praise for jobs done well by ourselves or others.

-The Stress of Perfectionism
+The Stress of Needing Perfection.

 There is an important place for being rigorous in getting things done well.
 I also believe that there is a place for pushing ourselves and other people to work hard to do well for what we collectively set out to do.

 But after a certain point, the rigor and pushing for a certain outcome turns into a pushy and unhelpful cause of unneeded stress.
 Maybe it will get something helpful done, but is all that stress worth the trouble?
 That is a conclusion we all need to come to for ourselves.